Harm Reduction/Narcan Direct Program/Fentanyl Drug Testing

 What do I do with unused/unwanted medications?

-The Crawford County Sheriff's Office and Prairie du Chien City Hall are collection sites for unused or unwanted medications.
-The drop-off box is located to the left of the Dispatch window at 224 N Beaumont Rd Prairie du Chien, WI, 53821 and in the lobby of City Hall 214 E. Blackhawk Ave Prairie du Chien, WI 53821.
+The Crawford County Sheriff's Office, Prairie du Chien City Hall, and Village of Gays Mills are collection sites for unused or unwanted medications.
+The drop-off box is located to the left of the Dispatch window at 224 N Beaumont Rd Prairie du Chien, WI, 53821, in the lobby of City Hall 214 E. Blackhawk Ave Prairie du Chien, WI 53821, and lobby of Village of Gays Mills 16381 WI-131, Gays Mills, WI 54631.
 Medications can be dropped off anytime, free of charge, and no questions asked.
 They do not accept needles, inhalers, biohazard or household materials, mercury, or personal care products.

 For more information: